Optimal Selection Using Algorithmic Rankings with Side Information: Proofs for Section

 We also noted that the precondition \enquote{In the superstar setting} was necessary.
 Here, we will show why this is: specifically, Lemma \ref{lem:counterexample} shows that in the non-superstar setting, it may be optimal to pick a strategy other than \enquote{first-busy, first-free}: for example, to pick the second-ranked free item rather than the top-ranked free item.

-Our main theorem is given by: \beyondsuperstartopbest* We will prove this theorem through a series of smaller lemmas. \begin{restatable}{lemma}{counterexample} There exists a probability distribution $\permdist$ such that for some realized status vector $\avail$, picking the \emph{second} free item maximizes expected utility, even if $\permdist$ is descending in expected value. \end{restatable} \begin{proof} We will set the 3 candidates to have values $[\val_1 = 1, \val_2, \val_3= 0]$.
+Our main theorem is given by: \beyondsuperstartopbest* We will prove this theorem through a series of smaller lemmas. \counterexample* \begin{proof} We will set the 3 candidates to have values $[\val_1 = 1, \val_2, \val_3= 0]$.
 We will create a permutation distribution with nonzero support on exactly two permutations:

 where $P[\perm^1] = 1-\epsilon, P[\perm^2] = \epsilon$.
 Before the candidate status vector is taken into account, the expected utility of picking candidate $i \in [1, 2, 3]$ is given by:

 If we want the distribution to have descending expected value, we will set: